temporalio/documentation/blog/2021-07-08-temporal-transparency-update-11.md

 - Cadence EOL date remains **September 29, 2021**
 - Improvements and whimsy for the Temporal landing page
 - Cloud adoption continues to grow
-- NodeJS is imminent.
+- Node.js is imminent.
 Represents a fundamentally better experience for Temporal
 - Custom search attributes redesign

 Hey community, things are going very well in the Temporal universe and we've seen huge jumps in open source and cloud adoption.
 There aren't any fundamentally new announcements in this update, but it should shed light on a lot of high impact efforts that are in flight.